Frontiers reaches 6.4 on Journal Impact Factors

 Frontiers in Physics is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Physics welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Code and Policy Brief.
+The specialty sections of Frontiers in Physics welcome submission of the following article types: Book Review, Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, Code, Clinical Trial and Policy Brief.

 When submitting a manuscript to Frontiers in Physics, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.